TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started_smart_placement.md

-# Smart Placmenet {#SMART_PLACEMENT_GETTING_STARTED}
+# Getting Started With Smart Placement {#SMART_PLACEMENT_GETTING_STARTED}
 [TOC]
 ## Introduction

 Smart placement is to enable profiling based application optimization.

-Usually used when application foot print is more than  internal memory size (2.5MB for case of AM263Px) smart placement can be used.
+Usually used when application foot print is more than  internal memory size (2.5MB for case of AM263Px).
 More on this can be read at \ref SMART_PLACEMENT

 The basic assumption is that application needs to be profiled to gather runtime information.
-This information is then used to optimize the applcaition by moving functions from external slower, but larger, flash to internal memory which is faster but small in size.
+This information is then used to optimize the application by moving functions from external slower, but larger, flash to internal memory which is faster but small in size.

-Smart placemnet provide tools and method to make the process easy via specific implementaions of smart placement
+Smart placement provide tools and method to make the process easy via specific implementaions of smart placement

 ## Specific implementation of smart placement